AndrewFarley/php-jsonrpc2/README.md

 To get started
 ==============
-- Run the sample.php script (cli or via a webserver) and see how it works, and what it does.
-It will walk you through all the things that the library handles
+- Run the sample.php script via a webserver and see how it works, and what it does.
+It will walk you through all the things that the library handles including the (new) client library and the server library
-- Then try the (coming soon) client.php and server.php scripts by pointing your web browser to http://yoursite/php-jsonrpc2/client.php
+- Then try pointing some of your client code against the endpoint at sample_endpoint.php by pointing your code to http://yoursite/php-jsonrpc2/sample_endpoint.php
-- Then go create your own JSON-RPC 2.0 server, and let me know.  :)
+- Then go create your own JSON-RPC 2.0 server or client and share your experiences with me!
+Submit patches, add unit tests, document something, or just tell me how cool open source software is.